Storyflow Logo

 The judgment is yours.
 The time savings are AI's.
 AI does 70% of the work in 30% of the time.
 The 30% the writer does is the part that matters: the contradiction that makes the character not a trope.

-About a day for a first draft of the five fields.
-Another day for pressure-testing and the sample scene.
-Two days per principal character.
+About a day for a first draft of the five fields, another day for pressure-testing and the sample scene: two days per principal character.
 Supporting characters can be developed in an hour each.

 No. AI proposes generic contradictions drawn from training data.
 The writer's job is to invent the specific contradiction that makes this character not a trope.
 AI can stress-test the contradiction after the writer invents it, but cannot generate it.